vanshksharma/Slam-app/readme.md

 Body:
 - name: required
 - priority: required (must be one of the following: "low", "medium", "high")
-- project: required
+- project: optional
-- status: required (must be one of the following: "incomplete", "complete")
+- contact: optional
-- start_date: required (must be in the format YYYY-MM-DD)
+- status: required (must be one of the following: "not_started", "in_progress", "complete")
-- due_date: required (must be in the format YYYY-MM-DD)
+- description: optional

-**Task Start date and Due date must be between Project Start date and Due date**
+- date: required (must be in the format YYYY-MM-DD)

 Command:
 ```